Coricos Corn Cookies

 Make the piloncillo syrup

-- Pour water in a medium saucepan and add piloncillo, cinnamon stick, anise star, and the whole cloves.
+• Pour water into a medium saucepan and add piloncillo, cinnamon stick, anise star, and whole cloves.

-- Bring to a boil, set the heat to low and simmer, while stirring from time to time until piloncillo is disolved and a light syrup has formed (about 10 minutes).
+• Bring to a boil, set the heat to low, and simmer while stirring from time to time until piloncillo is dissolved and a light syrup has formed (about 10 minutes).

 Make the dough